arielchuri/autozinefier/croak.md

      href="http://creativecommons.org/publicdomain/zero/1.0/">
     <img src="http://i.creativecommons.org/p/zero/1.0/88x31.png" style="border-style: none;" alt="CC0" />
   </a>
- To the extent possible under law, the person who associated CC0 with this work has waived all copyright and related or neighboring rights to this work
+ To the extent possible under law, the persons who associated CC0 with this work have waived all copyright and related or neighboring rights to this work.
 </section>
 <section markdown="1" class="">